SpelmanCIS123/tictactoe/README.md

 ['', 'X', '']<br/>
 ['', '', 'X']<br/>

-## Instructions for Part 2:
-Your mission is to finish building your tic tac toe game.
-It can be two-payer or player against computer (your choice).
-You must be able to:
-- take in moves,
-- display the board as it progresses, and
-- check for (announce) a winner.

 ### To submit:
-- Create a branch, commit your changes, initiate a pull request **Due: 9/29/19**
+- Create a branch, commit your changes, initiate a pull request
-- Review another classmates submission **Due: 10/02/19**
-- Review and revise according to feedback, if necessary AND rate your reviewer **Due: 10/6/2019** Your mission is to build a tic tac toe game.
-It can be two-payer or player against computer (your choice).
-You must be able to take in moves, display the board as it progresses, and check for a winner.